stanislaspiron/f5-bnk/2.1.0/02-bnk/13-vxlan-disable-checksum.md

-# Disable VXLAN checksum offload
+# Disable TCP Checksum on VXLAN

 TCP offload engine  is a technology used in some network interface cards (NIC) to offload processing of the entire TCP/IP stack to the network controller.